yaroslavros/tls-wimse-cert-hint/draft-rosomakho-tls-wimse-cert-hint.md

 This extension is intended to improve the flexibility of client authentication policies in TLS.
 However, because it introduces unauthenticated identity hints early in the handshake, several security considerations apply.

-## Confidentiality of Workload Identifiers
+## Confidentiality of Workload Identifier Scopes

-Workload Identifiers may contain sensitive information, such as internal service names, deployment structure, or tenant-specific data.
-Since this extension is sent in the clear as part of the ClientHello, exposure of these identifiers may allow passive observers to infer client roles, access patterns, or security posture.
+Workload identifier scopes may contain sensitive information, such as deployment structure or tenant-specific data.
+Since this extension is sent in the clear as part of the ClientHello, exposure of these identifier scopes may allow passive observers to infer client roles, access patterns, or security posture.

 To mitigate this risk, clients SHOULD include this extension only in ClinetHelloInner if {{ECH}} is available.
-ECH encrypts the ClinetHelloInner and its extensions under the server's public key, preventing visibility of the identifiers to on-path observers.
+ECH encrypts the ClinetHelloInner and its extensions under the server's public key, preventing visibility of the identifier scopes to on-path observers.

-If ECH is not in use, clients SHOULD avoid including sensitive or detailed identifiers in this extension unless required by policy.
+If ECH is not in use, clients SHOULD avoid including sensitive or detailed identifier scopes in this extension unless required by policy.

 ## Unauthenticated Hints

-The workload identifiers conveyed in this extension are not authenticated.
+The workload identifier scopes conveyed in this extension are not authenticated.
 They are advisory in nature and MUST NOT be treated by the server as a proof of identity.
 Servers MUST perform full cryptographic verification of the client certificate before relying on any identity claim.

-Servers MAY enforce policies based on the presence or absence of expected identifiers in the `ClientHello`.
+Servers MAY enforce policies based on the presence or absence of expected identifier scopes in the `ClientHello`.
 However, this enforcement must be restricted to access control decisions prior to authentication, such astriggering client authentication or rejecting the handshake.

-## Identifier Enumeration
+## Identifier Scopes Enumeration

-If ECH is not deployed, an attacker with network visibility may collect workload identifiers by observing repeated TLS handshakes.
+If ECH is not deployed, an attacker with network visibility may collect workload identifier scopes by observing repeated TLS handshakes.
 This could aid in reconnaissance or allow inference of infrastructure details.
 To reduce this risk, clients may:

-- Use generic or opaque identifiers when full disclosure is not required.
+- Use generic or opaque identifier scopes when full disclosure is not required.
 - Limit use of the extension to trusted networks or peers.
 - Use ECH to encrypt the extension contents.

 ## Server Response Behaviour

-Servers receiving unknown or malformed identifiers SHOULD ignore them and proceed with the default authentication policy.
-Servers SHOULD NOT terminate connections solely due to unrecognised identifiers unless explicitly configured to do so.
+Servers receiving unknown or malformed identifier scopes SHOULD ignore them and proceed with the default authentication policy.
+Servers SHOULD NOT terminate connections solely due to unrecognised identifier scopes unless explicitly configured to do so.

 # IANA Considerations

 IANA is requested to assign a new value from the TLS ExtensionType Values registry:

-- The Extension Name should be workload_identifier_hint
+- The Extension Name should be workload_identifier_scope_hint
 - The TLS 1.3 value should be CH
 - The DTLS-Only value should be N
 - The Recommended value should be Y